nurbaanuarov/library-management/README.md

 * **Security**: PreparedStatements to prevent SQL injection
 * **Logging**: (Optional) add SLF4J `@Slf4j` in services & controllers for fine-grained tracing

----

-## License

-MIT © Your Name / Your Organization

-Feel free to open issues or contribute via pull requests!